arangodb/docs/drivers/spark-connector-new.md

 - `retry.maxAttempts`: max attempts for retrying write requests in case they are idempotent, `10` by default
 - `retry.minDelay`: min delay in ms between write requests retries, `0` by default
 - `retry.maxDelay`: max delay in ms between write requests retries, `0` by default

-### SaveMode

-On writing, `org.apache.spark.sql.SaveMode` is used to specify the expected behavior in case the target collection already exists.

-Spark 2.4 implementation supports all save modes with the following semantics:
-- `Append`: the target collection is created if it does not exist.
-- `Overwrite`: the target collection is created if it does not exist, otherwise it is truncated.
-Use it in combination with the
-  `confirmTruncate` write configuration parameter.
-- `ErrorIfExists`: the target collection is created if it does not exist, otherwise an `AnalysisException` is thrown.
-- `Ignore`: the target collection is created if it does not exist, otherwise no write is performed.

-Spark 3.1 implementation supports:
-- `Append`: the target collection is created if it does not exist.
-- `Overwrite`: the target collection is created if it does not exist, otherwise it is truncated.
-Use it in combination with the
-  `confirmTruncate` write configuration parameter.

-In Spark 3.1, save modes `ErrorIfExists` and `Ignore` behave the same as `Append`.

-Use the `overwriteMode` write configuration parameter to specify the documents overwrite behavior (in case a document with the same `_key` already exists).

 ### Write Resiliency